- July 11, 1972

 Since leaving full-time commitments in the Supercars, Richards was developing a career in other competitions, with Australian Porsche Carrera Cup as his main competition.
 Driving for a family team, under the banner of Laser Racing, he was fourth in 2011, fifth in 2012 and fourth in 2013, finally winning the title in 2014.

 After winning the title, he stayed in the Carrera Cup for two more seasons, finishing fourth in the points in 2015 and fifth in 2016.
 In total, he won thirteen Carrera Cup races.
+He returned to Carrera Cup on a full-time schedule in 2019.

 Class victory at Bathurst 12 Hour in 2012